csev/sakai-scripts/GIT_TIPS.md

 # I may need to resolve conflicts if someone else is editing the same files
 git rebase upstream/master

+# to prefer upstream master use this
+git rebase -Xours upstream/master

 # If all is good, I can update Github against with my changes
 # This needs --force per Noah
 git push --force origin SAK-xxx